netsec-ethz/scion-tutorials/content/install/src.md

 # Building from sources (Linux)

-If you're planning to make modifications to SCION implementation, you can build SCION from sources and run your SCIONLab AS with your own version of SCION.
+If you're planning to make modifications to the SCION implementation, you can build SCION from sources and run your SCIONLab AS with your own version of SCION.
-For developer's convenience, SCIONLab supports generating configurations that are compatible with the scripts and machinery intended to run SCION in a development environment.
+For developers' convenience, SCIONLab supports generating configurations that are compatible with the scripts and machinery intended to run SCION in a development environment.

 Building SCION from sources requires following a lengthy setup procedure and installing various development dependencies.
 The development setup is currently supported/documented for **Ubuntu 16.04 _only_**.